Website domains are the foundation of a site. They’re a website’s address and the name linked to your site.

 How Much Should You Pay for a Website Domain?

-As a website owner purchasing a unique domain name, you should pay between $10 and $20 per year for your name to a domain name registrar.
+You should pay between $10 and $20 per year as domain registration fees to a domain name registrar for your name.

 What Hidden Fees Are There for a Website Domain’s Cost?